Contguard/home-work/README.md

 # Home-work for DEVOPS & IT POSITION

-create a free azure account https://azure.microsoft.com/en-us/free/ (there shouldnt be any additional charges with this task , but we're not responsible if for some reason youre getting charged)
+create a free azure account https://azure.microsoft.com/en-us/free/ (there shouldn't be any additional charges with this task , but we're not responsible if for some reason youre getting charged)

 ### getting started :
 ## create a a kubernetes cluster on (AKS) (which stands in the free trial ) through the UI / CLI